• Home

 Understanding SSL misconfigurations and attack surface#

-An SSL misconfiguration occurs when SSL certificates are improperly set up or managed, leading to vulnerabilities within an organization’s network.
+An SSL misconfiguration occurs when SSL certificates are improperly set up or managed, top to vulnerabilities within an organization’s network.
 These misconfigurations can include outdated encryption algorithms, incorrect certificate setup, expired SSL certificates, and more.
 Such vulnerabilities directly affect an organization’s attack surface by creating possible entry routes for hackers.

 SSL misconfiguration: A significant attack surface risk#